How do high interest rates affect the housing market?

 As interest rates have increased and buyer demand has cooled, competitive offers no longer need to be entirely non-contingent, which provides additional protection for people purchasing property.”

-On the other hand, when interest rates are at all-time lows, sellers can often choose from several offers, and many buyers begin to make non-contingent or all-cash offers.
+However, when interest rates are at all-time lows, sellers can often choose from several offers, and many buyers begin to make non-contingent or all-cash offers.

 How are interest rates set?